Arduino Powered Rover

 Over the past couple of weeks I have been developing an Arduino powered autonomous rover.

 # The Hardware

 The rover consists of the following hardware all fairly cheap and readily available;

 - Arduino UNO or Arduino pro mini 5v*

 - Something to mount everything on****

 **You can buy continuous rotation servos, or you can modify normal servos for continuous use.
-There are lots of guides out there on how to do this so I will leave it at that for now.
+There are lots of guides out there on how to do this and this guide will not cover this conversion.